Executive Action: JFK Witness Deaths and the London Times Actuary

 1- The index includes names of individuals who had no connection whatsoever to the assassination, such as George Washington and many others.
 Only 552 witnesses testified in person or by deposition.

 2- Musen did not consider unnatural deaths.
-Assuming an inflated 2479 witnesses, approximately 7 unnatural deaths would be expected over a three year period.
-Using the .000831 weighted unnatural death rate, the odds that at least 47 would die unnaturally within 3 years is E-25 or 1 in 10 trillion trillion.
+Even assuming an inflated 2479 witnesses, approximately 7 unnatural deaths would be expected over a three year period.

 So how did the actuary calculate the probability?
 If he/she assumed 459 witnesses, then given 18 deaths (8 homicides, 3 accidents, 2 suicides, 3 heart attacks, 2 natural causes) and the 0.000207 total weighted mortality rate, the probability is 9.96E-18 or 1 in 100,000 trillion.